addysiddiqui7/PMFNavigator-AI/README.md

 ## 6. Executive Summary & Kaggle Submission

 ### One-Paragraph Executive Summary
 The **Multi-Agent Product-Market Fit (PMF) Research System** is an advanced, production-grade LLM pipeline designed to automate early-stage market validation and sentiment analysis.
-Running on Google's free-tier `gemini-flash-latest` (Gemini 1.5 Flash) engine, a team of 9 role-playing agents aggregates web-search signals (via DuckDuckGo) and customer feedback (via CSV files) to identify market gaps, evaluate consumer emotions, construct SWOT matrices, and formulate business strategies.
+Running on Google's free-tier `gemini-flash-latest` (Gemini 1.5 Flash) engine, a team of 9 role-playing agents aggregates web-search signals (via DuckDuckGo) and internal customer datasets (via CSV, Excel, PDF, or Word files) to identify market gaps, evaluate consumer emotions, construct SWOT matrices, and formulate business strategies.
 By translating qualitative feedback into structured PMF and confidence scores, the system completes complex research workflows in minutes, allowing startups to de-risk investments and pivot with high precision.

 ### "Why This Project Stands Out" (Core Reasoning & Model Selection)
 Operating complex agent pipelines on a budget requires careful model selection.
 While newer iterations like Gemini 2.5/3.5 Flash were evaluated, they are subject to a strict free-tier limit of **20 Requests Per Day (RPD)**, which our 9-agent pipeline quickly exhausts.